-- Suppose on the parent device (the chassis) the suppressing event "Dynamic App Collection Problem" occurs. - The ScienceLogic platform will search for all child devices and then search for all suppressible events that have the same event category, Dynamic Applications.
-Collection. - Suppose on the child device (the blade) two suppressible events occur: "Temperature Critical" and "Dynamic application taking too long to collect". - In the Event Console, the ScienceLogic platform will display the event "Dynamic application taking too long to collect" under the parent event "Dynamic App collection problem", because both events belong to the same event category. - The Event Console will not nest the event "Temperature critical", under the parent event "Dynamic App collection problem", because the two events do not have the same event category.
+- Suppose on the parent device (the chassis) the suppressing event "Dynamic App Collection Problem" - SL1 will search for all child devices and then search for all suppressible events that have the same event category, Dynamic Applications.
+Collection. - Suppose on the child device (the blade) two suppressible events occur: "Temperature Critical" and "Dynamic application taking too long to collect". - On the Events page, SL1 will display the event "Dynamic application taking too long to collect" under the parent event "Dynamic App collection problem", because both events belong to the same event category. - The Events page will not nest the event "Temperature critical", under the parent event "Dynamic App collection problem", because the two events do not have the same event category.